 Since opening late in 2018, Brisbane's Howard Smith Wharves precinct has continued to expand.
-The spot already boasts a riverfront brewery, an overwater bar and a sprawling Greek taverna, as well as an Art Series hotel with a rooftop pool, waterside Betty's Burgers, gelato joint, light-filled restaurant and just-opened Cantonese restaurant and bar — and now it's home to Jonathan Barthelmess' new two-level Japanese izakaya.
+The spot boasts a riverfront brewery, an overwater bar and a sprawling Greek taverna, as well as an Art Series hotel with a rooftop pool, waterside Betty's Burgers, gelato joint and Cantonese restaurant and bar — and since 2020, it has been home to Jonathan Barthelmess' two-level Japanese izakaya.

 Yoko sits next door to Barthelmess' first HSW venue Greca and takes inspiration from his time spent in Tokyo, where his fine diner The Apollo is located.

 In the kitchen, Kitak Lee leads the charge, with the head chef already a veteran of Barthelmess's Japanese joint in Sydney, Cho Cho San.
-A hibachi (a Japanese charcoal grill) sits pride of place in the kitchen, the seafood-heavy menu heroes smoky flavours, and there's a raw bar serving up fresh sashimi, tempura and seasonal gyoza.
-You'll also find noodles, tonkatsu, wagyu and charcoal chicken among the mains — and plus pork kakuni bossam, which is braised pork belly Japanese-style.
-As for dessert, choose between shaved ice kakigori, mochi, matcha and mango-flavoured soft serve, and a mille feuille slice made with yuzu and strawberry.
+A hibachi (a Japanese charcoal grill) sits pride of place in the kitchen, the seafood-heavy menu heroes smoky flavours, and there's a raw bar serving up fresh sashimi, ceviche and seasonal gyoza.

-As for drinks, prepare to sip your way through yuzu slushies, vodka-splashed iced teas, ten different types of sake, and a range of umeshu (plum wine), yuzushu (yuzu liqueur) and shochu.
+As for drinks at Yoko, prepare to sip your way through a series of Japanese-inspired cocktails, ten different types of sake, and a range of umeshu (plum wine), yuzushu (yuzu liqueur) and shochu.
 Japanese whiskeys, Japanese and Australian beers, and sodas with optional booze are also available — as is wine on tap and in bottles from a 100-strong list.